kramfs/prom-minikube-aio/README.md

 ## Introduction

 Get your Kubernetes dev env up and running instantly with this automated setup.
-Spin up a local cluster with Minikube, prepped for monitoring, ingress, and load balancing ro simulate actual cloud environment – all in one go.
+Spin up a local cluster with Minikube, prepped for monitoring, ingress, and load balancing to simulate actual cloud environment – all in one go.
 Tear down just as easily – perfect for rapid development and experimentation.

 ## Features